kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/101-underlying-technologies/101-cgroups.md

 Docker utilizes cgroups to enforce resource constraints on containers, allowing them to have a consistent and predictable behavior.
 Below are some of the key features and benefits of cgroups in the context of Docker containers:

-## Resource Isolation

-cgroups helps to confine each container to a specific set of resources, ensuring fair sharing of system resources among multiple containers.
-This enables better isolation between different containers, so that a misbehaving container does not consume all available resources, thereby negatively affecting other containers.

 Visit the following resources to learn more:

 - [@official@Control Groups](https://www.docker.com/resources/what-container/#control-groups)